 Javed owns at least 260 properties in the UK

-The Awami League lawmaker has also at least 537 mortgages against properties in the UK, shows the website.
+The three-time Awami League lawmaker has also at least 537 mortgages against properties in the UK.
 A vast majority of these properties are in London.

 However, his tax returns, submitted along with his affidavit to the Election Commission, states that he has no foreign income.

-In his affidavit, he mentioned that his annual income from business is only Tk 1.35 lakh.
-Although the affidavit mandates that the candidate also reveal the annual income of dependents -- like wife and children -- the minister left that blank.
+The affidavit says his annual income from business is only Tk 1.35 lakh.
+Although the affidavit must also reveal the annual income of dependents -- like wife and children -- the minister left that blank.

-In addition, his affidavit says that he and his wife jointly hold shares and debentures of only Tk 17.90 crore, about a hundred times less than the total money invested in the UK properties.
+In addition, his affidavit says that he and his wife jointly hold shares and debentures of only Tk 17.90 crore, about a hundred times less than his total known investment in UK properties.

 The minister, who is vying for Chattagram-13 for a fourth time, did not respond to our calls and text messages for comment.

-The properties in the UK were purchased by at least eight companies in which the land minister has a significant stake.
+The properties in the UK were purchased by at least eight companies in which Javed has significant stakes.
 The companies are Aramit Properties, Rukhmila Properties, Sadakat Properties, New Ventures (London) Limited, ZTS Properties, Zeba Properties, ZTZ Property Ventures Ltd and Zaria Properties – all incorporated in the UK between 2010 and 2021.

-ZTS properties Ltd was incorporated on February 17, 2016, and once again the land minister is the sole director of the company.
+ZTS Properties Ltd was incorporated on February 17, 2016, and once again the minister is the sole director.

 He owns a 60 percent stake in Rukhmila Properties, which was incorporated on July 6, 2019, while his wife Rukhmila Zaman owns the rest.